TheGrimsey/oxidized_navigation/README.md

 | 0.2.0         | 0.9.X        | 0.20                   | unsupported          | unsupported     |
 | 0.1.X         | 0.9.X        | 0.19                   | unsupported          | unsupported     |

-**Using an unsupported Rapier, Xpbd, or parry3d version will cause Oxidized Navigation to fail as it tries to get wrongly versioned components.**
+**Using an unsupported Rapier, Xpbd, or parry3d version will cause Oxidized Navigation to fail as it tries to get the wrong version of components.**
 In this case you may be able to [override which version Oxidized Navigation depends on](https://doc.rust-lang.org/cargo/reference/overriding-dependencies.html).

 ## Non-exhaustive TODO-list: